juergenpointinger/juergenpointinger/README.md

 ## I'm a SDLC Consultant, DevOps Advocate, People Guide & Mentor

+- 🔭 Continuous improvement is the only constant in DevOps, so ...
-- 🔭 I'm currently working on something cool 😄
+  - I'm currently working on something cool 😄
-- 🌱 I’m currently learning ...
+  - I’m currently learning everything 🤣
 - 💬 Ask me about anything related to DevOps and the SDLC
 - 🥅 Goals 2020: Make my clients great
 - ⚡ Fun fact: I ❤️ ⚽